Uniti Group Inc. Announces Pri - GuruFocus.com

 LITTLE ROCK, Ark., Feb.
-02, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. (the “Company,” “Uniti,” or “we”) ( UNIT) today announced that its subsidiaries, Uniti Group LP, Uniti Fiber Holdings Inc., Uniti Group Finance 2019 Inc. and CSL Capital, LLC (together, the “Issuers”), have commenced an offering of $1,750 million aggregate principal amount of senior secured notes due 2028 (the “New Notes”).
+02, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. (the “Company,” “Uniti,” or “we”) ( UNIT) today announced that its subsidiaries, Uniti Group LP, Uniti Fiber Holdings Inc., Uniti Group Finance 2019 Inc. and CSL Capital, LLC (together, the “Issuers”), have upsized and priced their offering of $2,600 million aggregate principal amount of 10.50% senior secured notes due 2028 (the “New Notes”), which is an increase of $850 million over the previously announced amount.
+The New Notes will be issued at an issue price of 100%.
 The New Notes will be guaranteed on a senior unsecured basis by the Company and on a senior secured basis by each of its subsidiaries (other than the Issuers) that guarantees indebtedness under the Company’s senior secured credit facility and the Company’s existing secured notes (except initially those subsidiaries that require regulatory approval prior to guaranteeing the New Notes).
 The New Notes and the subsidiary guarantees will be secured by first-priority liens on substantially all of the assets of the Issuers and the subsidiary guarantors (other than certain excluded assets), which liens also ratably secure the Company’s senior secured credit facility and existing secured notes.
+The offering is expected to close on February 14, 2023.

-The Issuers intend to use a portion of the net proceeds from the offering of the New Notes to fund the partial redemption (the “Redemption”) of Uniti’s outstanding 7.875% senior secured notes due 2025 (the “2025 Secured Notes”), including related premiums, fees and expenses in connection with the foregoing.
-The Issuers expect to redeem $1,422 million aggregate principal amount of the 2025 Secured Notes on March 4, 2023 (the “Redemption Date”) at a redemption price of 101.969% of the redeemed principal amount plus accrued and unpaid interest, if any, to, but excluding, the Redemption Date.
-In connection with the pricing of the New Notes, the Issuers intend to issue a conditional notice of partial redemption for the 2025 Secured Notes, conditioned upon completion of one or more debt financings in an aggregate principal amount of at least $1.75 billion.
-This press release does not constitute a notice of partial redemption with respect to the 2025 Secured Notes.
+The Issuers intend to use a portion of the net proceeds from the offering to fund the redemption in full (the “Redemption”) of Uniti’s outstanding 7.875% senior secured notes due 2025 (the “2025 Secured Notes”), including related premiums, fees and expenses in connection with the foregoing.
+The Issuers expect to redeem all outstanding principal amount of the 2025 Secured Notes on March 4, 2023 (the “Redemption Date”) at a redemption price of 101.969% of the redeemed principal amount plus accrued and unpaid interest, if any, to, but excluding, the Redemption Date.
+The notice of redemption issued today for the 2025 Secured Notes is conditioned upon completion of one or more debt financings in an aggregate principal amount of at least $2,600 million.
+This press release does not constitute a notice of redemption with respect to the 2025 Secured Notes.
 The Issuers intend to use the remaining net proceeds from the offering of the New Notes to repay outstanding borrowings under the Company’s revolving credit facility.

 The New Notes will not be registered under the Securities Act of 1933, as amended (the “Securities Act”), or any state securities laws, and may not be offered or sold in the United States absent registration or an applicable exemption from registration under the Securities Act or any applicable state securities laws.
 The New Notes will be offered only to persons reasonably believed to be qualified institutional buyers under Rule 144A under the Securities Act and outside the United States in compliance with Regulation S under the Securities Act.